LucaNerlich/adobe-home-automation/README.md

 (topic) to any number of light bulbs (consumer).

-To be able to handle multiple use cases (here 'Strategies'), each provider and consumer have a specific Strategy assigned.
+To be able to handle multiple use cases (here 'Strategies'), each provider and consumer have a specific Strategy assigned — or, in other words, each strategy owns its implementation of its consumers and its providers.
 This allows the underlying logic to be generic and makes it easy to implement new features such as a color-picker variation (Imagine an RGB Light bulb) for example.